Contact us

 We can.
 And it can work well.

-Citizen engagement is at the heart of governance and of democracy.
-For democracy to work well it needs citizens that are interested and able to engage in decisions.
-The ways in which we are able to engage have transformed in the past few years.
-The obvious phenomenon is the rise of engagement through social media - both communication platforms like Facebook, Twitter and blogs but also direct petition sites.
+The ways we are engaging have transformed in the past few years.
+The obvious phenomenon is the rise of engagement through social media - both communication platforms like Twitter, Facebook and blogs but also with direct petition sites.
 We are increasingly discovering both the reach of digital engagement and the extent to which it is open to manipulation.
 Paid content, highly targeted exposure to one-sided content, and the creation of echo-chambers all contribute to greater polarisation.
-This at a time when issues facing citizens and governments are perhaps more acute and complex than they have been in decades.
+This is at a time when issues facing citizens and governments are perhaps more acute and complex than they have been in decades.

 Nevertheless, the number of people who are actually ensconced in a Citizens’ Assembly is low.
 An organisation tracking Citizens’ Assemblies in the UK lists them as having 60-100 participants (1).
 This works and can work very well, but rather like a statistically “representative sample” it is not the same as mass engagement.

-In 2017, Commonplace supported a planning charrette in Havant, Hampshire run by architects Levitt-Bernstein.
+In 2017, Commonplace also supported a planning charrette in Havant, Hampshire run by architects Levitt-Bernstein.
 The Commonplace website was viewed by over 1,300 people (counting only those who engaged beyond the Landing Page - the total visitors to the site number over 1,800).
 200 people responded online contributing 365 responses.
 Clearly, far more people engaged with the website than could practically attend the charettes and in that sense, the digital platform achieved its goal.
 The information received helped the design team to get a better understanding of the place, as well as helping to frame the workshops in terms of subject matter to be addressed.

 In essence, the two models of best practice - face-to-face and digital - combine to create a basis for change that is widely disseminated to the public, understood and engaged with.